 Born in 1893, Mary Jane "Mae" West started to perform in local theatre groups when she was just seven.

-By the age of 14 she was she was part of a vaudeville tour that performed across the country.
+By the age of 14 she was part of a vaudeville tour that performed across the country.
 Vaudeville was a popular theatrical show with several entertainers performing songs, dances and jokes.

 She first trod the boards of Broadway in New York when she was 18 and for the next fifteen years she sang and danced in both Broadway and vaudeville shows.